 The supervisory bodies' members and the auditors are generally subject to independency and incompatibility criteria and the auditors must be certified chartered accountants duly authorised by the Chartered Accountants' Bar.
-In order to guarantee such independence, under a provision recently introduced into the Governance Code, the auditor must be replaced after two or three terms of office, depending on whether those terms are for four or three years, and the supervisory body must issue a justified opinion weighing the auditor's independency conditions versus the advantages and costs of its replacement in the event that the company intends to keep the same auditor further to such period.
+The Governance Code recommends replacing the auditor after two or three terms of office, depending if terms are for four or three years, whereas the IPCG Code advises that the supervisory body issue an opinion on whether the auditor should be kept at the end of each term.

-Members of supervisory bodies may be held liable in the same terms as directors and can additionally be held jointly and severally liable with directors for acts and omissions of the latter if the damage caused by the directors would not have occurred had the former complied with their supervisory functions.
+Members of supervisory bodies may be held liable on the same terms as directors and can additionally be held jointly and severally liable with directors for acts and omissions of the latter if the damage caused by the directors would not have occurred had the former complied with their supervisory functions.
 Auditors can be held liable for damages caused, inter alia, to the company and to shareholders by their wilful misconduct.